jednorbie1993/Wardogz/README.md

 Wardogz is a personal project created to practice C programming, modular design, and game development fundamentals.

-Players raise a dog, improve its abilities, challenge enemies, unlock new areas, and participate in sparring battles.
+Players raise a dog, improve its abilities, challenge enemies, unlock new areas, participate in sparring battles, and compete in the arena.
 The project focuses on learning software organization through multiple source files and game systems rather than advanced graphics.

 The game demonstrates: